securesocketfunneling/ssf/README.md

 Secure Socket Funneling (SSF) is a network tool and toolkit.

-It provides simple and efficient ways to forward data from multiple sockets (TCP or UDP) through a single secure TLS link to a remote computer.
+It provides simple and efficient ways to forward data from multiple sockets (TCP or UDP) through a single secure TLS tunnel to a remote computer.

-SSF is cross platform (Windows, Linux, OSX) and shipped as standalone executables.
+SSF is cross platform (Windows, Linux, OSX) and comes as standalone executables.

 Features:
 * Local and remote TCP port forwarding
 * Local and remote UDP port forwarding
 * Local and remote SOCKS server
-* Local and remote shell through socket
+* Local and remote shell through sockets
 * Native relay protocol
-* TLS connection with strongest cipher-suites
+* TLS connection with the strongest cipher-suites

 [Download prebuilt binaries](https://securesocketfunneling.github.io/ssf/#download)